ikskuh/VersaTile/README.md

 visible, **Grid** is a static horizontal grid, even when the vertical one is shown and **Solid** is a solid, green surface that is supposed to resemble a grassy ground.

+#### Ground Size
+The extends of the ground in tiles.
+The larger this is, the larger the ground will be displayed.